wowfrank/wowfrank.github.io/_posts/2018-06-09-blockchain-pros-and-cons.markdown

 ---
 layout: post
-title: 2018 Blockchain Tech Pros and Cons Analysis
+title: Blockchain Pros and Cons Analysis
-date: 2018-06-09 13:00:20 +0300
+date: 2018-06-10 13:02:20 +0300
-description: This post is mainly describing the pros and cons of the currently very hot technology: BLOCKCHAIN.
+description: This post is mainly describing the pros and cons of the currently very hot technology - BLOCKCHAIN. # Add post description (optional)
 img: blockchain-pros-cons-1.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Blockchain,Tech]
 ---
 If you look past the incredible hype around blockchain and cryptocurrencies at the start of 2018, you’ll see a relatively immature technology platform.
 Some have likened the current state of blockchain to the mid-1990s, when early Web businesses were trying to emulate the offline world on the new-fangled WWW.
 The implication being: blockchain is potentially as revolutionary as the World Wide Web.

 But should we even be comparing blockchain technology to the Web?
 Opinions vary wildly on this.
 Some people argue that blockchain apps will replace legacy web applications, including huge companies like eBay and Facebook.
 Others say that the blockchain is little more than a glorified database – and one with significant technical limitations, at that.
 Let’s look at both those viewpoints…